LarsBehrenberg/IA-prototype/content/posts/paul-cezanne.md

       <h4><img src="logo/palette.png"> Interesting fact...</h4>

-      <p>Part of the problem was that one of Cezanne’s three proposed submissions was downright bizarre.
-A Modern Olympia was meant to be a witty interpretation of [Manet’s Olympia](https://impressionistarts.com/top-10-impressionist-paintings.html#2) (a painting which shocked the art world in 1865).
-But Cezanne’s interpretation (pictured) is a mess of what appear to be partially melted plasticine figures.</p>
+      Part of the problem was that one of Cezanne’s three proposed submissions was downright bizarre.
+A Modern Olympia was meant to be a witty interpretation of [Manet’s Olympia](/top-10-impressionist-paintings#2) (a painting which shocked the art world in 1865).
+But Cezanne’s interpretation (pictured) is a mess of what appear to be partially melted plasticine figures.

       </div>